 First, second and third bases are marked by white canvas bags or rubber covered bags, attached to the ground.
 The first and third base bags are entirely with the infield.
 The second base bag is centred on second base.
 The bags are 38.1cm square and filled

 with soft materials.

+The pitching mound is a 5.49m circle, centre of which is 18.39m from the rear of home plate.
 The pitcher’s plate is a rectangular slab of white rubber, 61cm by 15cm.
 It is set in the ground so that the distance between the pitcher’s

 plate and home base (the rear point of home plate) is 18.39m.

 The following are the minimum facility requirements for all levels of Little League and Junior League baseball under Baseball WA: